Fujifilm GF 32-64mm f/4 R WR Review

 Specs and Handling

-We all use our gear differently.
-While a landscape shooter may have his or her camera and lens combination firmly mounted on a solid tripod for more than 90% of the photos they take, some will hike, cycle, or use it as a walkaround kit.
-Some gear may never leave a studio setting.
+We all use our gear in different ways.
+While a landscape shooter might keep their camera and lens combination securely mounted on a sturdy tripod for over 90% of their shots, others may hike, cycle, or use it as a portable kit.
+Some equipment may never leave a studio setting.

 The weight and size of the GF 32-64mm may play a significant role in how you view it and plan to use it.
 It weighs 1.93 lb, 875 g, with dimensions of 3.65 x 4.57", 92.6 x 116 mm (max. length of 5.73", 145.5 mm), and takes 77mm filters.